chrisweb/cordova_prototype/README.md

 * changing the filter should not reset the stickers
 * add more funny filters and / or let the user create own filters

+## PLUGINS USED BY THE APP
+* cordova-plugin-splashscreen
+* cordova-plugin-whitelist
+* cordova-plugin-file
+* cordova-plugin-camera

 ## RESOURCES

-phonegap configuration file documentation http://docs.phonegap.com/en/edge/config_ref_index.md.html
+phonegap configuration file documentation: http://docs.phonegap.com/en/edge/config_ref_index.md.html

-camera plugin options
+camera plugin options:
 http://docs.phonegap.com/en/edge/cordova_camera_camera.md.html

-splashscreen plugin documentation
+splashscreen plugin documentation:
 http://docs.phonegap.com/en/edge/cordova_splashscreen_splashscreen.md.html

-application icon documentation
+application icon documentation:
 http://docs.phonegap.com/en/edge/config_ref_images.md.html

 ## project setup

-install io.js or node.js
+install io.js or node.js:
 https://iojs.org

-install grunt and grunt cli globally npm install grunt -g npm install grunt-cli -g
+install grunt and grunt cli globally: npm install grunt -g npm install grunt-cli -g

-install ruby
+install ruby:
 on windows get the windows installer http://rubyinstaller.org/

-install sass
+install sass:
 gem install sass

-install git
+install git:
 for example git for windows https://msysgit.github.io/

-install java jdk 1.7.x
+install java jdk 1.7.x:
 http://www.oracle.com/technetwork/java/javase/downloads/index.html

 for windows: adndroid sdk requires java, so ensure you have a JAVA_HOME environment variable set JAVA_HOME should be something like C:\Program Files\Java\jdk1.7.0_79

-install stand-alone SDK tools
+install stand-alone SDK tools: https://developer.android.com/sdk/installing/index.html
-https://developer.android.com/sdk/installing/index.html

-install cordova
+install cordova:
 npm install cordova -g

-checkout the project
+checkout the project:
 https://github.com/chrisweb/cordova_prototype

-open your console and go into the root directory of the project where the Gruntfile.js resides and install the dependencies npm install
+open your console and go into the root directory of the project where the Gruntfile.js resides and install the dependencies: npm install

-if you IDE requires the path of the android sdk set it to something similar to this, this example is for windows C:\Users\USER_NAME\AppData\Local\Android\android-sdk\SDK Manager.exe
+if you IDE requires the path of the android sdk set it to something similar to this, this example is for windows:
+C:\Users\USER_NAME\AppData\Local\Android\android-sdk\SDK Manager.exe

-if you are on windows and want to debug an android nexus device then you will need to install the google usb driver http://developer.android.com/sdk/win-usb.html
+if you are on windows and want to debug an android nexus device then you will need to install the google usb driver: http://developer.android.com/sdk/win-usb.html

-in this project the android platform has already been added, to add another platform, open your console and go into the app directory, then type the following command cordova platform add PLATFORM_NAME
+in this project the android platform has already been added, to add another platform, open your console and go into the app directory, then type the following command: cordova platform add PLATFORM_NAME

-to test the app for android you need to setup the emulator, go into the android SDK folder and launch the AVD manager, then create a virtual device and start it http://developer.android.com/tools/help/avd-manager.html
+to test the app for android you need to setup the emulator, go into the android SDK folder and launch the AVD manager, then create a virtual device and start it: http://developer.android.com/tools/help/avd-manager.html

-if you get this error message "SSL certificate problem: unable to get local issuer certificate" when building the app, when the plugins get retrieved then you probably use the following command to disable ssl checks in git git config --global http.sslVerify false
+if you get this error message "SSL certificate problem: unable to get local issuer certificate" when building the app, when the plugins get retrieved then you probably use the following command to disable ssl checks in git: git config --global http.sslVerify false
-! this is not safe, but I didnt find better solution yet, you can enable ssl checks after the checkout using this command git config --global http.sslVerify true
+! this is not safe, but I didnt find better solution yet, you can enable ssl checks after the checkout using this command: git config --global http.sslVerify true

-if on device ready the camera plugin is undefined, re-install the plugins cordova plugin remove cordova-plugin-camera cordova plugin add cordova-plugin-camera
+if on device ready the camera plugin is undefined, re-install the plugins: cordova plugin remove cordova-plugin-camera cordova plugin add cordova-plugin-camera

-if the app does not build correctly try to reinstall the platform and plugins cordova platform remove android cordova platform add android
+if the app does not build correctly try to reinstall the platform and plugins: cordova platform remove android cordova platform add android

-cordova plugin remove cordova-plugin-splashscreen cordova plugin remove cordova-plugin-whitelist cordova plugin remove cordova-plugin-file cordova plugin remove cordova-plugin-camera cordova plugin add cordova-plugin-splashscreen cordova plugin add cordova-plugin-whitelist cordova plugin add cordova-plugin-file cordova plugin add cordova-plugin-camera
+* cordova plugin remove cordova-plugin-splashscreen
+* cordova plugin remove cordova-plugin-whitelist
+* cordova plugin remove cordova-plugin-file
+* cordova plugin remove cordova-plugin-camera
+* cordova plugin add cordova-plugin-splashscreen
+* cordova plugin add cordova-plugin-whitelist
+* cordova plugin add cordova-plugin-file
+* cordova plugin add cordova-plugin-camera

-to test the app in the emulator use this command cordova emulate android
+to test the app in the emulator use this command: cordova emulate android

-deploay the app on a device for testing, execute this command cordova run android --device
+deploay the app on a device for testing, execute this command: cordova run android --device

 if you try to debug on two different computers but on the same device, you will get this error message while building "INSTALL_FAILED_UPDATE_INCOMPATIBLE" on your device go to settings > apps and delete the app, then run the command again

-to use the remote debugging of chrome open chrome, go to more tools > inspect devices and there your device should show up, now click on inspect
+to use the remote debugging of chrome: open chrome, go to more tools > inspect devices and there your device should show up, now click on inspect

 ## keywords